monirQA/Assignment-2-api-testing-newman/README.md

 - #### 04 Open terminal inside the project folder

-- #### 05 Follow the command below to run the Collection Run Jason file
+- #### 05 Follow the command below to run the "Collection Run Jason" file

 - #### 06 npm install/ npm i or yarn install